Ph.D. in Systems Engineering

 2. To recommend coursework, approaches/techniques and other resources that would facilitate or enhance the proposed work.

-3. To evaluate whether or not the proposed work, if completed, would constitute an acceptable basis for a doctoral dissertation.
+3. To evaluate whether the proposed work, if completed, would constitute an acceptable basis for a doctoral dissertation.

-Selection of a PhD committee is an important component of the dissertation proposal process, insofar as the committee is responsible for helping the candidate navigate their path to the PhD.
-The PhD committee approves a candidate’s plan of study, including coursework, teaching, dissertation proposal and the final dissertation.
+Selection of a Ph.D. committee is an important component of the dissertation proposal process, insofar as the committee is responsible for helping the candidate navigate their path to the Ph.D.
+The Ph.D. committee approves a candidate’s plan of study, including coursework, teaching, dissertation proposal and the final dissertation.
 SIE faculty place high value on interdisciplinarity and crosscutting collaborative research.
-Accordingly, we are firmly committed to letting each student work with their research adviser to select a committee that best supports their scholarly and professional development.
-PhD candidates must adhere to both the committee composition rules set by SEAS as well as by the department.
+Accordingly, we are firmly committed to letting each student work with their research advisor to select a committee that best supports their scholarly and professional development.
+Ph.D. candidates must adhere to the committee composition rules set by SEAS and the department.
 The requirements are outlined below:

-• SEAS Requirements: The final dissertation committee must include a minimum of three Engineering School faculty with a minimum of four UVA faculty and a minimum of five total members; one of the UVA members (the external member) must be from outside SIE.
-At least three of the dissertation committee members must have non-zero appointments in SIE.
+• SEAS Requirements: The final dissertation committee must include at least three (3) Engineering School faculty with four (4) total UVA faculty and five (5) total members; one (1) of the UVA members (the external member) must be from outside SIE.
+At least three (3) of the dissertation committee members must have non-zero appointments in SIE.

-• SIE Courtesy faculty member policy: Courtesy faculty members appointed by SIE may serve as the primary adviser of a PhD student.
-Courtesy faculty members that are not the primary adviser can count towards either an internal or external member.
+• SIE Courtesy faculty member policy: Courtesy faculty members appointed by SIE may serve as the primary advisor of a Ph.D. student.
+Courtesy faculty members, other than the primary advisor, can count towards either an internal or external member.

-• SIE Committee composition rules: Final committee composition should consist of no fewer two SIE faculty members with greater than 50% appointment.
+• SIE Committee composition rules: Final committee composition should consist of no fewer two (2) SIE faculty members with greater than fifty (50) percent appointment.
 The committee chair should also have a primary appointment in SIE.

-The dissertation proposal consists of both a written document and an oral presentation.
-The written document should discuss the proposed work, contributions, preliminary results to date, and research timeline in a concise manner.
-Proposal documents should not exceed 15 single- spaced pages (or 30 double-spaced pages).
+The dissertation proposal consists of a written document and an oral presentation.
+The written document should discuss the proposed work, contributions, results to date, and research timeline concisely.
+Proposal documents should not exceed fifteen (15) single-spaced pages (or thirty (30) double-spaced pages).
 The bibliography and any appendices (appendices are not required to be read by the student’s committee) are not included in this page limit.
 Significant departures from these guidelines must be approved in advance by the student’s proposal committee.
-The written proposal document must be submitted to the committee at least two weeks in advance of the proposal presentation.
+The written proposal document must be submitted to the committee at least two (2) weeks before the proposal presentation.

 All members of the committee evaluate the proposal and generate a preliminary assessment of the candidate’s achievement of the following research skills: a) identifying relevant problems of interest, b) interpreting existing literature, c) generating hypotheses, d) collecting data (via experiment, observation, modeling and/or simulation), e) interpreting results and drawing conclusions, f) communicating results (in oral and written formats), g) answering questions and defending their work, and h) commenting/critiquing on the work of others.

-The oral defense of a dissertation proposal is advertised within SIE and Engineering School.
+The oral defense of a dissertation proposal is advertised to the department.
 All interested parties are welcome to attend.
-The candidate gives a brief overview (20 to 30 minutes) of their proposed dissertation research, then takes questions from the audience and their committee.
+The candidate gives a brief overview (20-30 minutes) of their proposed research, then takes questions from the audience and their committee.
 The committee then deliberates and decides whether the candidate has passed.
-The committee also reviews the student’s transcript and plan of study to recommend additional coursework or other relevant training if necessary.
 In this way, the emphasis of the dissertation proposal will be on supporting student growth, rather than just deciding who passes/fails.
-Candidates who fail the exam must take it again within six months.
+Candidates who fail the exam must take it again within six (6) months.
 The chair of the candidate’s committee takes the lead in identifying an appropriate format and timeline for the second-chance defense.
-Students who do not pass on their second attempt are dismissed from the PhD program.
+Students who do not pass on their second attempt are dismissed from the Ph.D. program.

-It is the candidate’s responsibility to email the SIE student services coordinator their announcement information which consists of the committee members list with the chair and advisor identified, the meeting date, time, and location information, and the dissertation proposal title and abstract at least two weeks before the proposal.
-The SIE student services coordinator will provide the chairperson with the relevant forms (Dissertation Proposal and Admission to Candidacy and Dissertation Proposal Assessment) for the proposal defense.
-It is the candidate’s responsibility to bring their transcripts and plan of study.
-Each committee member is responsible for completing a research skills assessment and submitting it to the committee chair.
-The chair collates the feedback, submits an aggregated assessment form to the SIE student services coordinator (who sends it to the Engineering School registrar) and circulates the feedback to the candidate and their advisor within two weeks of the proposal.
+It is the candidate’s responsibility to email the SIE Student Services Coordinator their announcement information which consists of the committee members list with the chair and advisor identified, the meeting date, time, and location information, and the dissertation proposal title and abstract at least two (2) weeks before the proposal.
+The SIE Student Services Coordinator will provide the student with the information regarding the proposal defense forms, ideally the day before so the forms can be initiated and sent to the chair before the proposal defense starts.
+The chair completes that forms based on committee feedback and assessment.

 Final Defense